zgung/DCE2PE/README.md

  ./dce2pe.sh 'Patient's directory made by Osirix'

- there is an option to not register the data with:
+ there is an option to register the data with:

+ ./dce2pe.sh 'Patient's directory made by Osirix' linear

+ or if you want to use non-linear registration:

- ./dce2pe.sh 'Patient's directory made by Osirix' noreg
+ ./dce2pe.sh 'Patient's directory made by Osirix' nonlin

  3) be sure to have only the two datasets with pre and post